Digital Nomad Life in David, Panama

 What are the pros and cons of living in David?

-"Like: Beaches Climate Cost of living Quality of health care Availability of skilled labor Clean water Police attitude and deportment Fresh fish, fruits and vegetables Responsibly raised beef, pork and chicken Dislike: Driving conditions, traffic Government corruption Poverty Stealing General laziness Dirt and litter Homeless cats and dogs Difficulty in communication ," explained one digital nomad living in David, Panama.
+"Like: Beaches Climate Cost of living Quality of health care Availability of skilled labor Clean water Police attitude and deportment Fresh fish, fruits and vegetables Responsibly raised beef, pork and chicken Dislike: Driving conditions, traffic Government corruption Poverty Stealing General laziness Dirt and litter Homeless cats and dogs Difficulty in communication ," said a member in David.

 Connect